matteoferrante/MRI2PET/README.md

 Synthetic PET volumes preserved fine‑grained spatial patterns and remained accurate after spatial normalisation, laying a foundation for non‑invasive, low‑cost neuro‑inflammation imaging.

+**Abstract**
+Introduction: Neuroinflammation, a pathophysiological process involved in numerous disorders, is typically imaged using [ 11 C]PBR28 (or TSPO) PET.
+However, this technique is limited by high costs and ionizing radiation, restricting its widespread clinical use.
+MRI, a more accessible alternative, is commonly used for structural or functional imaging, but when used using traditional approaches has limited sensitivity to specific molecular processes.
+This study aims to develop a deep learning model to generate TSPO PET images from structural MRI data collected in human subjects.
+Methods: A total of 204 scans, from participants with knee osteoarthritis (n = 15 scanned once, 15 scanned twice, 14 scanned three times), back pain (n = 40 scanned twice, 3 scanned three times), and healthy controls (n=28, scanned once), underwent simultaneous 3T MRI and [ 11 C]PBR28 TSPO PET scans.
+A 3D U-Net model was trained on 80% of these PET-MRI pairs and validated using 5-fold cross-validation.
+The model’s accuracy in reconstructed PET from MRI only was assessed using various intensity and noise metrics.
+Results: The model achieved a low voxel-wise mean squared error (0.0033 ± 0.0010) across all folds and a median contrast-to-noise ratio of 0.0640 ± 0.2500 when comparing true to reconstructed PET images.
+The synthesized PET images accurately replicated the spatial patterns observed in the original PET data.
+Additionally, the reconstruction accuracy was maintained even after spatial normalization.

 ## Repository layout

 ```